mirmik/evalcache/README.md

 ### DirCache
 DirCache is a dict-like object that used pickle to store values in key-named files.
-It very simple cache variant and it can be changed to more progressive variant if need.
+It very simple cache and it can be changed to more progressive option if need.
 ```python
 evalcache.DirCache(".evalcache")
 ```